DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-7/reasurround.md

 I have also created an immersive fire soundscape with a recording of fire and the immersive fire preset in sound particles.

+## Extending channel mapping with user mix and automation items

+This simple idea can be expanded using the user mix feature of the channel mapper and Reaper's automation items.
+Take the track that you would like to automate and duplicate it until it numbers the outputs you want to use.
+I'm using a stereo loop, so I duplicated the track once.

+Now create a send track then add the channel mapper to it.
+Send the tracks you want to pan into that new track.
+Make sure to send each new track into a different track channel.
+Think of this as a temporary way of creating a multi track media item.

+Now you can automate the user mix volumes of the send track.
+I do this with automation items because they allow for easy copying and also modulations

+To find the correct parameter to automate, move the volume of the user mix then param -> select "show in track envelope".
+Do this for the other volumes that you want to automate.

+Right click where you want to add an automation item and Automation item -> insert new automation item.
+Double click on the item to open its properties.
+You can now set an lfo shape.
+Copy this shape to the other volumes and change the phase slightly.

+Once you get the hang of it experiment with different lfo shapes, amp skew, pulse width, cycles etc.

 ## Point Source

 We can create point sources and pan mono, stereo, or multi track files to different speakers with ReaSurroundPan.
 You should use the 5.1 studio b or 7.1 studio b presets to make sure the sounds are going to the correct speakers.
 If you don't you need to remap the outputs yourself.